ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/tool-usage-notes.md

 #### ▶ Google Cloud Shell (Linux Environment)

+**Purpose:**<br>
-- **Purpose:** Provide a temporary Linux environment for scripting, file handling, and command-line execution without requiring local software installation.
+Provide a temporary Linux environment for scripting, file handling, and command-line execution without requiring local software installation.

-- **How It Was Used:** All datasets, Python scripts, and execution outputs were stored and accessed within the Cloud Shell filesystem.
+**How It Was Used:**<br>
+All datasets, Python scripts, and execution outputs were stored and accessed within the Cloud Shell filesystem.
 Scripts were executed directly from the terminal using the system Python interpreter.

+**Operational Relevance:**<br>
-- **Operational Relevance:** Reflects real scenarios where analysts work on jump hosts, cloud workstations, or restricted investigation environments that limit tool installation.
+Reflects real scenarios where analysts work on jump hosts, cloud workstations, or restricted investigation environments that limit tool installation.

-Capabilities leveraged during this execution include:
+**Capabilities leveraged during this execution include:**
 - Bash shell access for file navigation and script execution
 - Preinstalled Python 3 runtime
 - Standard Unix utilities for file inspection and validation